ecn310/course-project-zipcentercrime/Reproducibility Package/README.md

 4. Set a name and select a location to store your file
 5. Cick Export

+Repeat the steps under Set Up, Data Manipulation, and Export Geocoded Data using the 2017_Crime_911calls.csv data set instead of the 2017_911_call_data.csv data to analize data specifically related to crime.

-# Summary
+# Summary Statistics
 ### Raw Data
-1. Open Raw_data_summary.do [Here]{https://github.com/ecn310/course-project-zipcentercrime/edit/main/Reproducibility%20Package/README.md} or by navigating to the Summary Do Files in the Do Files folder
+1. Open Raw_data_summary.do [here](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/Summary_dofiles/Raw_data_summary.do), or by navigating to the Summary Do Files in the Do Files folder
 2. This program has been tested in Stata16 and Stata18.
 If your using Stata16 it will likely take a few minutes to load the data due to the size of the raw data set.
 3. Change the working directory in line 9 to where the calls_final.csv file is stored locally on your computer and again to where you have detroit_samhsa_sud_2015_2021.dta.
 4. Running the do file will create a table of summary statistics for the Raw Call and Center Data.
 5. Please note that this do file uses the raw 911 call data set, not the 2017 911 call data set.

-Repeat the steps under Set Up, Data Manipulation, and Export Geocoded Data using the 2017_Crime_911calls.csv data set instead of the 2017_911_call_data.csv data to analize data specifically related to crime.
 # Data Analysis
 1. Open 2017_FullData_Do.do file through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/Analysis_dofiles/2017_FullData_Do.do) or by clicking Do files\Analysis_dofile\2017_FullData_Do.do.
 2. This do file does not correctly import the data from ArcGIS in Stata16.
 Therefore, we have limited the version used to run this program to Stata18.